RandyParedis/GraphDonkey/README.md

 For `GraphDonkey`, some bugs are common and known by me, which I've listed below.
 These are on the top of the list to be fixed in a future version.

-* Error highlighting may do some weird things.
 * RMB menu in the editor is not linked to other functionality.

 Did you run into another error or a bug?